-Since the Commission's initial review of temporary number portability, Congress passed the Telecommunications Act of 1996 (Act) which established the federal guidelines for the provision and cost recovery of number portability.
+Since our initial review of temporary number portability, Congress passed the Telecommunications Act of 1996 (Act), which established the federal guidelines for the provision and cost recovery of number portability.
 In addition to the requirements in the Act, the FCC issued its interpretation of the Act in Order No. FCC 96-286 in Docket No. 95-116, Telephone Number Portability.
-Currently, the Commission is reviewing whether the Florida cost recovery mechanism is consistent with the Act and the FCC requirements.